thaliproject/abandoned-ThaliMobile-iOS/API.md

 *Notes:*

-Upon successful return, the underlying system will attempt to connect to the peer with the specified peer identifier.
+Upon successful return, the underlying system will attempt to connect to the peer server with the specified peer identifier.

-The `peerChanged` callback will be called when the state of a peer has changed.
+The `connectingToPeerServer`, `connectedToPeerServer`, and `notConnectedToPeerServer` callbacks will be called as the state of a peer server connection changes.
 See below.

 ---
-`boolean DisconnectPeer(peerIdentifier)`
+`boolean DisconnectFromPeerServer(peerIdentifier)`

 *Description:*

-Disconnect from the peer with the specified peer identifier.
+Disconnect from the peer server with the specified peer identifier.

 *Params:*